botswana-harvard/getresults-distribute/README.md

         mkdir_remote=True)
     server.observe()

-On a server `observe` event, files are collated into sub-folders of the destination folder (`server.destination_dir`).
-The sub-folder name is found by querying the `RemoteFolder` model using the folder_hint that matches the regular expression.
-For example, `re.match`es filename *066-129999-9.pdf* and then parses *12* as the folder hint.:
+Folder Handlers
+---------------
+A custom folder handler can be set on the event handler.
+For example, class `FolderHandler` collates files into sub folders in the remote folder.
+It determines the folder to target based on an expected pattern or _hint_ in the filename.
+The hint is queried against model `RemoteFolder`, for example, match *12* from  *066-129999-9.pdf*

 	RemoteFolder.objects.get(base_path=base_path, folder_hint='12', label='bhs')

 where `base_path` is `server.destination_dir`.
 See also `remote_folder.csv` in testdata.

-Folder Handlers
----------------
-A custom folder handler can be set on the event handler.
-For example, class `FolderHandler` collates files into sub folders of the destination folder based on an expected pattern or _hint_ in the filename.

 File Handlers
 -------------
-A file handler is called when the observer selects files.
+A file handler is called when the observer selects files (`server.filter_listdir`).
 So in addition to checking the `mime_type` and the `file_pattern` the file handler will be called.
 For example, class `FileHandler` attempts to extract text from a PDF and match a part of the filename to text in the PDF.
 In our case, the PDF is a clinical test result.
 The PDF filenames are either a `specimen_identifier` or `subject_identifier`.
 Both values must appear somewhere in the clinical test result.
 By checking the text we minimize the chance of sending an incorrectly named PDF file.

 SSH/SCP
 -------